nicolasbadano/prip/README.md

 - Double click on the `PRip.py` file

 #### On Ubuntu/Mint/Debian
 If you have a distribution based on KDE you most likely already have what's needed.
-In any case, this instructions should :
+In any case, this instructions should be enough:

 - Download the source code
 - `sudo apt-get update && sudo apt-get install python-qt4`
-- On the source code, run `python PRip.py`
+- On the source code folder, run `python PRip.py`

 Or, if you want to automatically download and execute the latest code, installing dependencies if needed: